jie-meng/jie-meng.github.io/_posts/2018-09-11-run-mongodb-on-ec2.md

 ## Connect mongod

-You can now connect mongod service on EC2 from terminal on your PC with command: `mongo --host {ec2 public IP}`
+You can now connect mongod service on EC2 from terminal on your PC with command: `mongo --host {ec2 public IP}:{port}`.

 ## References